MartaPanasyuk/MartaPanasyuk/README.md

 # Hello, it's nice to have you here! ✨

 My name is Marta and I had just graduated from a Full Stack Web Development Bootcamp in Codaisseur.
 These 11 intensive course weeks taught me not only about coding, but also how to break down a project and work in a team.
-Now, I'm willing to enter the job market as a Junior Web Developer!
+Now, I would like to get a job and develop futher as as a Junior Web Developer!

 Want to know about my previous experiences?
 Check my profile here: